Charting the Right Course

 Deep breaths.
 Connect with the audience.
 Calm the nerves.
 Show, don’t tell.
 Remember the material.
-Lessons from Dr. Soni Simpson, Jasmine’s business professor at Elmhurst College, echoed in her head.
+Lessons from Dr. Soni Simpson, Jasmine’s business professor at Elmhurst University, echoed in her head.

 A ton of work, preparation, inspiration and guidance brought Jasmine’s journey to this point.
 Now with a semester until graduation and a job in her sights, many things happened to chart the right course for her professional life.